-Headquartered at Invercargill’s Rugby Park, the Southland Stags play in the ITM Cup, the country′s top-level professional provincial competition.
-Along with Otago and North Otago, Southland is part of the Highlanders Super rugby franchise.
+Headquartered at Invercargill’s Rugby Park, the Southland Stags play in the professional ITM Cup.
+Along with Otago and North Otago, Southland is part of the Highlanders Super Rugby franchise.
 They began the 2010 season as the holders of the Ranfurly Shield before losing it to Canterbury in the penultimate challenge of the season.

 It was an extremely confident Wellington side that took the Log o’ Wood on a South Island tour in 1920.
 In the 18 years since Lord Ranfurly presented the trophy, no South Island side had ever won a challenge.
 Wellington had already defended the shield in Hawera and Auckland when it decided to accept challenges in the south.
 After holding off South Canterbury and Otago, Wellington ran out onto Rugby Park for their 11th defence of the season, a number that has never been exceeded.
 A 48–12 drubbing by Auckland in 1906 made Southland the most heavily defeated challengers at the time.
 As is often the case, reputation counted for nothing and Southland lifted the trophy with a well-deserved 17–6 win.
 The next year Southland saw off Otago before taking the shield back to Wellington, who returned the favour by beating them.